body (noun, adjective) /ˈbɑdi/ LISTEN

 keep body and soul together: get by, survive.
 Example: “Business isn’t great at the moment, but we’re making just about enough to keep body and soul together.”

 body image: the way we think about someone’s body.
-“I don’t have body image issues.
+Example: “I don’t have body image issues.
 I’m happy with the way I look.”

 In pop culture